How To Ship Prefabricated Building Modules

 External Lashing

-Heavy-duty lashing and securing systems are essential to prevent movement during transport.
-These must meet international standards.
+Heavy-duty lashing and securing systems are paramount to prevent movement during transport.
+These systems must adhere to stringent international safety standards.

 Lifting Points

-Clearly marked and robust lifting points are crucial for safe handling.
+Clearly marked and robust lifting points are crucial for safe and efficient handling during loading and unloading operations.
+Ensure these points are certified and regularly inspected.

 Freight Forwarder Selection

-Shipping International suggests selecting a freight forwarder experienced in handling project cargo, specifically prefabricated building modules.
-Consider their global network, financial stability, insurance coverage (including policy limits and exclusions), and customs documentation expertise.
-Inquire about their experience with similar projects, contingency plans, and communication protocols.
+Shipping International recommends engaging a freight forwarder with proven expertise in handling project cargo, specifically prefabricated building modules.
+Evaluate their global network, financial stability, insurance coverage (including policy limits and exclusions), and proficiency in customs documentation.
+Request references and inquire about their experience with similar projects, contingency plans, and communication protocols.

 Documentation